alexhamenko/gulp-4-sass/README.md

     - delete `gulp.watch('./src/css/**/*.scss', styles);`

 #### Stylus:
+1. Go to the project folder - `cd gulp-4-sass`
-1. Run command `npm i`
+2. Run command `npm i`
-2. Run command `npm i -SD gulp-stylus`
+3. Run command `npm i -SD gulp-stylus`
-3. Run command `npm uninstall -SD gulp-sass`
+4. Run command `npm uninstall -SD gulp-sass`
-4. Change extensions of style files from `scss` to `styl` in the `src/css` folder
+5. Change extensions of style files from `scss` to `styl` in the `src/css` folder
-5. Replace SCSS code with Stylus code in the style files from `src/css` folder
+6. Replace SCSS code with Stylus code in the style files from `src/css` folder
-6. Edit gulpfile.js:
+7. Edit gulpfile.js:
     - change `const sass = require('gulp-sass');` to `const stylus = require('gulp-stylus');`
     - change file's extensions from `scss` to `styl` in the `const cssFiles`
     - change `.pipe(sass())` to `.pipe(stylus())` in the `styles()` function